The question is, how much damage will be done before things start working again?

 A radical declaration by any standard!
 In plain terms, people screamed bloody theft, and rightfully so.
 No one wants to see their funds appropriated by any government or supra-governmental organization, whatever the reason.

-Jeroen Dijsselbloem was criticized heavily by his peers and various institutions for his faux pas.
+Jeroen Dijsselbloem was criticized by his peers and a number of institutions for his faux pas.
 The press talked of his lack of ’emotional intelligence,’ trying to make sense of his actions.
 Officials stepped in to counteract his statements and calm the waters.

 Yet one cannot but wonder whether Dijsselbloem’s harsh stance is exactly what was needed to get some results.
 The stick to get the unruly parties to pay attention.